rnkn/fountain-mode/README.md

 *For users on OS X with no experience with Emacs, see the [Absolute Beginner's Guide (OS X)][guide].*

-Fountain Mode is available through [MELPA][] and [MELPA-stable][].
-I encourage installing the stable version.
+The latest stable release of Fountain Mode is available via [MELPA-stable][].

 Alternately, download the [latest release][], move the files into your `load-path` and add the following line to your `.emacs` or `init.el` file:

     (require 'fountain-mode)

+If you prefer a more recent but possibly unstable version, install via [MELPA][].
+This will get you the latest commits to the `master` branch.

-If you want to use the `develop` branch (not recommended) to stay on the bleeding-edge, clone the repository in your `load-path` and require as above:
+If you really know your way around Emacs Lisp and want to stay on the bleeding-edge by using the `develop` branch (not recommended), clone the repository into your `load-path` and require as above:

     git clone https://github.com/rnkn/fountain-mode.git